liuhongyao99cs/Neuralite/README.md

+## Neuralite: Enabling Wireless High-Resolution Brain-Computer Interfaces
+Welcome to the streaming control of Neuralite, which is a server-driven framework to enable wireless iBCIs.
+The high-level workflow is as follows:

 If server runs a trace experiment: in server.cpp, comment out step 1-3 in main function.
 In function computeHdsReq, comment out lines 650-714.